Marriage and Family Therapist

-- Jobs were in mental health centers, hospitals, colleges and private therapy practices.
+- Jobs are typically in mental health centers, hospitals, colleges, and private therapy practices.

-- Most marriage and family therapists work full time and their hours include weekends and evenings.
+- Most marriage and family therapists work full time.
+Hours sometimes include weekends and evenings.

 - The outlook for this occupation is excellent.
-The U.S. Bureau of Labor Statistics classifies this as a "Bright Outlook" occupation because they predict employment will grow much faster than the average for all occupations through 2024.
+The U.S. Bureau of Labor Statistics classifies this as a "Bright Outlook" occupation because they predict employment will grow much faster than the average for all occupations between 2016 and 2026.

 A Day in a Marriage and Family Therapist's Life:

 If you are considering this career, you should know about some typical job duties.
-We took a look at some listings on Indeed.com to see what employers had to say:
+These are from employment announcements on Indeed.com:

 - "Provide strength-based, intensive (depending on client program) mental health services to families, couples, individuals, and children utilizing the principles of Cognitive-Behavioral Therapy complemented with Solution Focused Therapy"